 - The financial responsibilities to resettle a JAS case are completely covered by our government.

-- CG is responsible to provide a welcoming environment, help to integrate, help to access services for their needs, give moral and emotional support.
+- The church is responsible to provide a welcoming environment, help to integrate, help to access services for their needs, give moral and emotional support.

-- CG is responsible for 12 – 24 months of community & emotional support; up to 36 months in exceptional circumstances.
+- The church is responsible for 12 – 24 months of community & emotional support; up to 36 months in exceptional circumstances.

-- JAS sponsorships are only available to SAHs and their CGs; Community Sponsors & Groups of 5 are not eligible to take these.
+- JAS sponsorships are only available to SAHs and their CGs.
+Community Sponsors & Groups of Five are not eligible to take these.

-The SAH will always help you fill out the appropriate forms for both your group and the family overseas before sending them off to ROC-O on your behalf.
-It is usually 6 – 8 weeks before you will hear back from the Resettlement Operations Centre in Ottawa (ROC-O) to know if the sponsor portion of the application is approved.
-Once approved, the file is assigned a G number and is sent to the appropriate Canadian visa office overseas.
+The SAH will always help you fill out the appropriate forms for both your group and the family overseas before sending them off to Ottawa on your behalf.
+It is usually 6 – 8 weeks before we hear back from the Resettlement Operations Centre in Ottawa (ROC-O) to know if the sponsor portion of the application is approved.
+Once approved, the file sent to the appropriate Canadian visa office overseas.
 Eventually the family will be called for their interview, medical & security checks, and will be told if they have been approved for resettlement to Canada.
 The Notice of Arrival (NAT) will usually arrive about 2 weeks before you will meet the family at the airport.
 Meanwhile…

 Preparation for Arrival